ircv3/ircv3-specifications/core/metadata.md

     METADATA * SUB <key1> [<key2> ...]

-Clients use this subcommand to subscribe to updates for the given keys.
+This subcommand lets clients subscribe to updates for the given keys.

 The server MUST process each key in order, as the client uses this order to determine which keys they were and were not able to subscribe to.
 Clients SHOULD send keys in order of preference.